 Curiously the PS5 is only getting the digital edition of the game, with a physical release following shortly after on 24 November.

 Legion was previously due to launch in March, but was subsequently delayed for a few months.
 At least that helped it avoid competition from the other big titles that came out in spring 2020 - check out our guide to all the best upcoming games to see what else is on the way.

-At launch the game will be available on PS4, Xbox One, PC, and Google Stadia, before also arriving on PS5 and Xbox Series X & S. It will also arrive on Amazon Luna when the streaming service launches.
+Right now the game is available on PS4, Xbox One, PC, and Google Stadia, before also arriving on PS5 and Xbox Series X & S once those consoles launch.
+It will also arrive on Amazon Luna when the streaming service launches.

 Watch the trailers